RaulCasado/the-odin-project/intermediate-html-css/sign-up/README.md

 A simple sign-up form built with HTML and CSS as part of the Odin Project curriculum.
 This project demonstrates a structured layout with responsive design principles and modern styling techniques.

 ## Live Preview

-Check out the live version at [https://rcasado.me/sign-up-form/](https://rcasado.me/sign-up-form/)
+You can preview the project [here](https://rcasado.me/the-odin-project/intermediate-html-css/sign-up/).

 ## Project Details
 - Responsive design optimized primarily for desktop.